 I’m pretty focused on trying to have a positive impact with my time spent on Earth.
 I don’t think this is the right or appropriate focus for everyone, but if you find yourself with a similar desire, I’ve been substantively influenced by the Effective Altruism movement, which mostly boils down to a few key ideas: (1) well-intentioned people can often accidentally make the world worse by not measuring their impact, (2) there are some things we can spend our time on which have much more positive impact than others, and (3) there are ways we can develop our careers and live happy lives while increasing the amount of positive impact we can have.

 For a lot more detail, see this Introduction to Effective Altruism (and thanks Christina Machak for introducing me to the introduction!)

 The area in which I’ve dedicated most of my career is to companies working on climate change, specifically those focused on clean energy.
-For some inspiration, here are two pieces that have inspired my dedication to this industry:
+For some inspiration for fellow data scientists here is an article on tackling climate change with machine learning.

 - The Last Question – Isaac Asimov – thanks Ilias Tagkopoulos

 - This is my most frequent recommendation and my favorite short story